jakobringler/blog/content/notes/PCA Dejitter.md

 ```
 #### Computing Components

 Next we let PCA compute the components.
-In the [[notes/Bounding Box Orientation on Arbitrary Point Clouds with PCA|Bounding Box Orientation]] Example each sample was a single point in 3D space.
+In the [[notes/Bounding Box Orientation on Arbitrary Point Clouds with PCA|Bounding Box Orientation]] example each sample was a single point in 3D space.
 Now one sample is the entire geometry of a single frame (top row).
 So in this case we have 7 samples (7 frames).
 We give PCA a giant list of all the point position vectors (bottom row) and let it figure out what is the most important bit of information across all the samples given.

 ![[notes/images/pca_blendshapesamples.png]]